andreacrispo/bowling-kata/README.md

 ## Overview
 * Works with two frames
+* Check for a special roll (Spare and Strike)
 * No bonus
 * Only single player

 ## TODO
+ * Handle spare score logic
- * Handle roll logic with two frames
+ * Handle strike score logic

 # COMPLETED:
    * Work based on single frame